isc-projects/stork/doc/dev/hook.rst

     $ rake build

-Golang requires that the plugins be built with the same flags as the core application.
+Golang requires the plugins to be built with the same flags as the core application.
 Stork doesn't use any custom flags, but it may be compiled in debug mode.
 The standard DLV flag set is used in this case:
 ``-gcflags "all=-N -l"``.
 The command to compile the plugins in debug mode is: